ExHammer/hammer/doc_src/Tutorial.md

 longest bucket you will be using, as otherwise the bucket could be deleted while it is still counting up hits for its time period.

+The size of the backend worker pool can be tweaked with the `:pool_size` and `:pool_max_overflow` options, (which are then supplied to `poolboy`). `:pool_size` determines the size of the pool, and `:pool_max_overflow` determines how many extra workers can be spawned when the system is under pressure.
+The default for both is `4`, which will be fine for most systems.

 Luckily, even if you don't configure `:hammer` at all, the application will default to the ETS backend anyway, with some sensible defaults.